-Small business owners have a number of balls to juggle with a wide range of daily tasks and long-term plans that require their constant attention.
-But there is one resource that can easily be employed that will benefit your business in a number of ways — having a NAICS code.
+Small business owners have a number of balls to juggle, but there is one resource that can easily be employed that will benefit your business in a number of ways — having a NAICS code.

 The process of acquiring a NAICS code is simple and straightforward and can qualify a business for government contracts as well as fuel sales, marketing initiatives and much more.